ErtasBurak/travel-guide-app-mvvm-programmaticui/README.md

 ### 📌 Note
 This Project is not %100 solid.
-There are some issues; in search screen, when we empty the searchtext it will not refresh the tableview, collectionview and tableviews can crash when we scroll fast.
 I'm still learning about iOS development.
 I will update the project as I learn more and find solutions.
 I'm also open to any kind of advice to make the project's code quality better.

 ## 📜 License